Slapering Hol Press

 MARGO TAFT STEVER

-Margo Taft Stever's four poetry collections include the chapbook, The Lunatic Ball (Kattywompus Press, 2015); The Hudson Line (Main Street Rag, 2012); Frozen Spring (Mid-List Press First Series Award, 2002); and Reading the Night Sky (winner of Riverstone Press Poetry Chapbook Competition, 1996).
-She co-authored Looking East: William Howard Taft and the 1905 U.S. Diplomatic Mission to Asia, The Photographs of Harry Fowler Woods (Chinese Version: Zhejiang University Press, 2012) which was published in collaboration between Zhejiang University and University of Cincinnati (English Language Version: Orange Frazier Press, 2015).
+Margo Taft Stever's second full-length collection, CRACKED PIANO, will be published by CavanKerry Press in 2019.
+Her four other poetry collections include The Lunatic Ball (Kattywompus Press, 2015); The Hudson Line (Main Street Rag, 2012); Frozen Spring (Mid-List Press First Series Award, 2002); and Reading the Night Sky (winner of Riverstone Press Poetry Chapbook Competition, 1996).
+She co-authored with her son, James Taft Stever, Looking East: William Howard Taft and the 1905 U.S. Diplomatic Mission to Asia, The Photographs of Harry Fowler Woods (Chinese Version: Zhejiang University Press, 2012) which was also published in collaboration with Zhejiang University and University of Cincinnati (English Language Version: Orange Frazier Press, 2015).
+She is the founder of The Hudson Valley Writers’ Center and founding editor of Slapering Hol Press.

 Peggy R. Ellsberg is a poet and a professor of English at Barnard College in Manhattan.
 Her poetry and reviews have been published widely in literary journals and magazines such as The Paris Review, Commonwheel, Atlantic Monthly, and Salmagundi.
 Her book, Created To Praise: The Language of Gerard Manley Hopkins, was published by Oxford University Press in 1987, and she is currently writing a book on Hopkins's spiritual writings.